Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 David A. Jackson - Knight-Swift Transportation Holdings, Inc.

-I think, Brandon, talking about EPS for next year there's a lot of moving parts.
-So, we planned to keep you posted and give you directionally a good feel of what each business is doing on these quarterly reports.
-And we expect to report progress if you don't – if they're not obvious and self-evident in the income statement on the synergy progress.
+I think, Brandon, talking about EPS for next year, there's a lot of moving parts.
+So, we plan to keep you posted and give you directionally a good feel of what each business is doing on these quarterly reports.
+And we expect to report progress if they're not obvious and self-evident in the income statement on the synergy progress.
 So, hopefully, it'll come into more clear vision for you as to how the future will look.

 Brandon Oglenski - Barclays Capital, Inc.